 When you have observed in your husband, midlife crisis stages or you have detected the signs of a midlife crisis in a woman, rather than running away or ruining your relationship, the situation calls for your action.

 One of the best things you can do to get over your marriage problems is trying your best to be there for your spouse and extend your unlimited support to them.

 Your spouse will be able to get over the issues with your selfless love and appreciate your effort in this challenging time.
-Nevertheless, this is no magic, and it might make a big deal of time to get over this mid-life crisis in marriage.
+Nevertheless, this is not magic, and it might take a big deal of time to get over this mid-life crisis in marriage.

 If you plan on taking this course of action as a solution for a midlife crisis in your marriage, you both must attend therapy or counseling and work through any marriage problems you are having in your marriage together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.